dmkk3r/semantic-kernel-poc/README.md

 ## Features

-- Ingest files and store embeddings in qdrant
+- Ingest files with [kernel-memory](https://github.com/microsoft/kernel-memory) and store embeddings in qdrant
+- Inference with [semantic-kernel](https://github.com/microsoft/semantic-kernel) and embeddings from qdrant

 ## License